shirshma/shirshma.github.io/index.md

 <p align="center"><img src="public/sdh_headshot copy.jpg" alt="headshot" width="300" ></p>

 I’m a Post Doc at the CU Leeds School of Business.
 In fall 2021, I will be joining NHH Econ and FAIR/The Choice Lab.
 I received my PhD in Behavioral Science from the University of Chicago Booth School of Business.
 I primarily topics in behavioral economics and financial decision making.
 My research examines topics related to ownership, financial decision making, learning, and core behavioral economics models like Prospect Theory.
-For additional details, see my research page.

 <p> Prior to starting my PhD, I worked at RAND in Boston doing health services research.
 I graduated from Swarthmore College in 2013.